CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

 1. Leave Visual Studio Code open.
 You’ll use the tool in the next task.

-### Task 3: Create an Azure Container Registry (ACR) instance and push the app container to ACR
+### Task 3: Create an Azure Container Registry (ACR) Instance and Push the App Container to ACR

 In this task, you will create an Azure Container Registry (ACR) instance to store and manage Docker images.
 You will then push your application’s container image to the registry for secure storage and deployment.

 **Azure Container Registry (ACR)** is a managed, private Docker registry service provided by Microsoft Azure.
 It allows you to store and manage container images and artifacts in a secure and scalable manner.

 1. Enter the following command at the Terminal window prompt and then press **Enter**.
-This command connects the Terminal window with your Azure subscription so that you deploy Azure resources to the correct subscription.
+This command connects the Terminal window with your Azure subscription so that you can deploy Azure resources to the correct subscription.

    ```
    az login